tmobile/magentaA11y/_checklist-native/carousel.md

 categories: controls

 keyboard:
- tab or arrow keys: |
+ tab, arrow keys or Ctl+tab: |
     Focus visibly moves to the next item
  spacebar: |
-    Activates interactive slide on iOS and Android
+    Activates button or interactive slide on iOS and Android
  enter: |
-    Activates interactive slide on Android
+    Activates button or interactive slide on Android

 mobile:
   swipe rt: |